etexaco123/CV-4-reciepts/README.md

 - batch size = 32

 ## Model Design and Architecture
-Since the dataset is few I thought it was best to apply transfer learning technique to train on the pretrained weights and bias of deep neural net.
-To design the best solution I tried Mobilenet, Resnet and VGG16, of all of them the VGG16 gave the most promising architecture on the training and validation.
+Since the dataset is few I thought it was best to apply transfer learning technique to train on the pretrained weights and bias of deep neural net since we have a small dataset.
+To design the best solution I tried MobileNet, ResNet and VGG16, of all of them the VGG16 gave the most promising results on the training and validation.
+This CNN model was implemented in tensorflow.
 Also there was the challenge of selecting the best loss function for the task so I attempted different combination of methods among the MSE, Huber loss and intersection over Union(IOU) but I had to write a custom made function for IoU because we don't have a built-in function yet.
 But in the end the MSE performed better during warm-up steps.

 ![Alt](https://github.com/etexaco123/Klippa-ML-Assesment/blob/main/output/model_architecture.png)